sansvoicedotmp3/FinalProjectPL/README.md

 The current form is more of a proof-of-concept, although the structure of the classes would allow for expansion of the move/pokemon roster (maybe using JSON, which shouldn't be hard)

 This is more or less just a basic object-oriented design example, including inheritance and class functions.
+It also has some protected class fields, but those aren't doing much.
+It's moreso just to show I know what they are.

+This could have been done in Java or C++, but I'm more familiar with Python so I chose that.